dlt-hub/.github/profile/README.md

   <img width="60" align='right' src="https://github.com/scale-vector/.github/blob/main/circle-8.png">
 </p>

-### "Keep your notebook, use the enterprise data warehouse"
+### "Keep Your Notebook, Use The Enterprise Data Warehouse"

 Data scientists working on AI problems love to work in notebooks such as Jupyter Notebooks or Google Collab.
 At the same time it is difficult for them to access enterprise data with these tools and methods that are common to them such as Pandas.